2024–present Serbian anti-corruption protests: Sretnimo se na Sretenje

-On the same day, in Kraljevo, opposition councilors blocked the work of the city assembly, protests in front of the assembly building lasted for several hours, and eggs were thrown at the mayor, Predrag Terzić.
+On the same day, in Kraljevo, opposition councilors blocked the city assembly.
+Protests in front of the assembly building would last for several hours, and eggs were thrown at the mayor, Predrag Terzić.
 One opposition councilor was detained by the police, and the mayor was evacuated in a police vehicle.

 On 20 February, a protest was held at Vukov Spomenik in Belgrade, where 15 minutes of silence was observed.
 The gathering, which was organized by citizens from the municipalities of Stari Grad, Savski Venac, Palilula, Zvezdara, and Vračar, as well as by the organization "Ustala je Ustanička," was attended by nearly 14,000 protesters.

 On 21 February, students, educators, parents, and citizens in Prijepolje held a gathering in memory of the 15 lives lost in Novi Sad.
 The protest was attended by students of the State University of Novi Pazar, at the request of whom the 15 minutes of silence were extended to 16 in remembrance of Ernad Bakan, a student from Novi Pazar killed in 2019 while studying in Belgrade by a speeding car.
 Protesters considered the sentence given to the driver as lenient.
 Additional protests were held that day in Čačak, Ivanjica, and Ljig.
 During the 12-hour blockade in Čačak, a plenum of students and citizens voted to boycott RTS and announced they would walk on foot to attend the gathering in Niš on 1 March.
 Students of Mihajlo Pupin Technical Department in Zrenjanin, who had left the city the day before with the goal of walking to Vršac, were greeted warmly in the villages of Velika Greda and later in Plandište, where they stayed the night.